-The Evo weighs only 849 kg and its modified (and now active) aerodynamics generate over 50 per cent more downforce compared to the WEC model.
+The Evo weighs only 849 kg (1,872 lbs) and its modified (and now active) aerodynamics generate over 50% more downforce compared to the WEC model.
 Top speed at the Nürburgring was 369.4 km/h (229.5 mph).

 The new larger front diffuser now balances the new and very large rear wing, both of which have actively controlled drag reduction systems (DRS).
 The hydraulically operated systems trim the trailing edge of the front diffuser and opens up the slot between the rear wing main plane and the flap respectively in order to reduce drag.

-In total, the aero modifications resulted in 53 per cent higher downforce and an increase in efficiency by 66 per cent (compared to the 2017 Spa WEC qualifying), Porsche said.
+In total, the aero modifications resulted in a 53% higher downforce and an increase in efficiency by 66% (compared to the 2017 Spa WEC qualifying), Porsche said.

 Porsche further said that the WEC efficiency regulations limited the energy from fuel per lap by using a fuel flow meter.
 The V4 combustion engine’s output back then was around 500 hp.
-Freed from these restrictions, equipped with an updated software but running the regular race fuel (E20, containing 20 per cent bio ethanol), the Evo version delivers 720 hp.
+Freed from these restrictions, equipped with an updated software but running the regular race fuel (E20, containing 20% bio ethanol), the Evo version delivers 720 hp.

 The recuperated energy is stored in a liquid-cooled lithium-ion battery with cells from A123 Systems.